kubernetes-sigs/kubebuilder/.github/PULL_REQUEST_TEMPLATE.md

 Please don't @-mention people in PR or commit messages (do so in an additional comment).

+please add an icon to the title of this PR depending on the type:

+- ⚠ (:warning:): breaking
+- ✨ (:sparkles:): new non-breaking feature
+- 🐛 (:bug:): bugfix
+- 📖 (:book:): documentation
+- 🌱 (:seedling:): infrastructure/other

+See https://sigs.k8s.io/kubebuilder-release-tools for more information.

 **PLEASE REMOVE THIS COMMENT BLOCK BEFORE SUBMITTING THE PR** (the bits between the arrows)